-It is over twenty years since I gave my first walking tour across the flat of Cork City and eighteen years since I began writing my weekly column series Our City, Our Town in the Cork Independent.
+It is over twenty-five years since I gave my first walking tour across the flat of Cork City and over twenty years since I began writing my weekly column series Our City, Our Town in the Cork Independent.
 Both have given me much joy and I have really enjoyed researching and promoting Cork’s story.
 It is a great story to research and to tell.
 One cannot but be pulled into the multitudes of narratives, which have framed Ireland’s southern capital.

 We all become blind to our home place and its stories.
 We walk streets, which become routine spaces – spaces, which we take for granted – but all have been crafted, assembled and storified by past residents.
 It is only when we stand still and look around can we hear the voices of the past and its secrets being told.